codewithdhruba01/HappyNewYear-massage/README.md

 ### 1. **Personalized Greeting**
 - Users can input their name to receive a personalized Happy New Year message.
-- Example: "Happy New Year, Dhrubaraj!"
+- Example: "Happy New Year, Dhrubaraj"

 ### 2. **Random Motivational Quotes**
 - After entering a name, the user also sees a random New Year quote.